Data from November 2018 and December 2018 (parts on temporary employment agency workers and precarious employment)

 - LFS series - Specific topics (lfst)

 - LFS ad-hoc modules (lfso)

-- Labour Force Survey in the EU, candidate and EFTA countries — Main characteristics of national surveys, 2014
+- Labour Force Survey in the EU, candidate and EFTA countries — Main characteristics of national suveys, 2017, 2018 edition

-- Quality Report of the European Union Labour Force Survey 2014
+- Quality Report of the European Union Labour Force Survey 2017, 2019 edition

 ESMS metadata files and EU-LFS methodology